Futaleufu in Patagonia Multi Sport IVS

 Day Six

-Surf and Turf up and down the Rio Azul valley!
-After breakfast we take a short drive to the stables where we will find our trusty steeds saddled up and ready for adventurous riding.
-After a safety briefing, we ride alongside some local expert equestrians and our own river guides who will gladly join the posse up a glorious, pristine side valley where the Rio Azul flows unhindered from its glacial headwaters.
-After a 3 hour ride, we stop for a picnic lunch and then trade in our saddles for paddles to test our talents on the challenging and fun Class 3 and 4 Rio Azul, a significant step up in difficulty from the Rio Espolon.
-This is a full biathlon day and you will be glad to return to camp, enjoy the soothing hot tub, a cold beer or glass of wine as you wait your turn to get a well deserved massage!
+After yoga and breakfast we take a short drive to the stables where we will find our trusty steeds saddled up and ready for adventurous riding.
+After a safety briefing, we ride alongside some local expert equestrians and our own river guides who will gladly join the posse up to a beautiful overlook of the Futaleufu Valley and one of the larger rapids – ‘Throne Room’.
+This is a full day and you will be glad to return to camp, enjoy the soothing hot tub, a cold beer or glass of wine as you wait your turn to get a well deserved massage!

 Day Seven